OGsiji/Data-Warehousing-with-Airflow/README.md

 Additionally, with the **standard DAG**'s optimized arrangement and **industry-standard specifications**, you'll be able to confidently run and manage data pipelines at scale—perfect for handling growing datasets and ensuring data accuracy.

-**Start building, learning, and contributing to scalable data pipelines with this project—you're one step closer to mastering the art of ETL in Apache Airflow!**